bwbayu/ebay-product-scrapper/README.md

 ﻿# eBay + AI Web Scraper

 ## Overview
 This service pairs a Puppeteer-powered eBay scraper (`scraper.js`) with a lightweight Express API (`index.js`).
-It walks the search results for a keyword, visits each listing detail page (three at a time via `p-limit`), sanitizes the HTML, lets `aiExtractor.js` normalize it through SiliconFlow, stores the array in `ebay_scraping_results.json`, and returns the same structured data to the client.
+It walks the search results for a keyword, visits each listing detail page (three at a time via `p-limit`), sanitizes the HTML, lets `aiExtractor.js` normalize it through DeepSeek, stores the array in `ebay_scraping_results.json`, and returns the same structured data to the client.

 ### GET /scrapeEbay
 | Query | Required | Description | Default |